 2. A COO can provide ongoing support and guidance as you implement your plan.

-3. A COO can help you adapt your plan as circumstances change, ensuring that it remains relevant and practical.
+3. A COO can help you adapt your plan as circumstances change, ensuring it remains relevant and practical.

 – Leadership and Management Support